The author begins with these three production abstractions...

 To Govern the Globe (2021) Alfred W McCoy subtitled: World Orders & Catastrophic Change

-surveying past centuries roiled by imperial wars, national revolutions, and the struggle for human rights, the closing chapters
+four centuries.
+After surveying past centuries roiled by imperial wars, national revolutions, and the struggle for human rights, the closing chapters use those hard-won

 Mission Economy (2021) Mariana Mazzucato subtitled: A Moonshot Guide to Changing Capitalism